V/Line H type carriage

 The H type carriages are a class of interurban passenger carriage operated by V/Line in Victoria, Australia.
-Fitted with high-density 2+3 seating, they are typically used on short distance interurban services from Melbourne to Bacchus Marsh and Geelong.
+Fitted with high-density 2+3 seating, they were typically used on short distance interurban services from Melbourne to Bacchus Marsh and Geelong until their withdrawal in 2024.

 Overview

 By 1983, the 1981 New Deal had been such a success that the incoming Cain Government ordered conversion of a fleet of the early Harris suburban Electric Multiple Units to replace the last of the older wooden carriage stock.
 The fleet eventually reached 59 carriages of multiple types.

 For the purpose of contract negotiations, short cars were referred to as SCH, SH or STH and long as LCH, LH or LTH, respectively for conductor, regular and terminal carriages.

-Each carriage has two doors per side, manually opened by passengers, but remotely closed and locked by the train conductor.
+Each carriage has two doors per side, manually opened by passengers, but remotely closed and locked by the train conductor (except on MTH cars where originally similar to the Harris trains, access to MTH carriages from platforms is by manual opening and closing double sliding side doors, and thus can be opened by passengers at any time, however the carriages later received a power door mechanism similar to the Comeng and other members of the H type carriages).
 Toilets, drinking fountains and luggage areas are provided throughout each carriage set.

 The carriage sets were originally used for commuter services between Melbourne and a wide range of regional cities.
 As more long-distance carriages became available, they were reallocated to the shorter runs, typically less than an hour end-to-end.
 A small number were also used on the Stony Point line.